jesseloudon/jesseloudon.github.io/_drafts/2021-03-20-Azure Spring Clean DINE to Automate your Monitoring Governance with Azure Monitor Metric Alerts.markdown

 In the context of this blog post we'll leverge the magic and majesty of DINE policies to automate delivery of our desired Azure Monitoring Governance standard as defined below.

-> Azure Monitoring Governance standard: Provision a *Metric Alert (v2) with Dynamic Threshold* to a *Standard Load Balancer* if it does not exist and configure automated alert *email notification* to a mailbox.
+> Azure Monitoring Governance standard (high-level): Provision a *Metric Alert (v2) with Dynamic Threshold* to a *Standard Load Balancer* if it does not exist and configure automated alert *email notification* to a mailbox.

 ## Machine Learning and Dynamic Thresholds
 Before we continue I think it's worth giving a shoutout to the Microsoft team for giving us Dynamic Thresholds for use with Azure Monitor Metric Alerts (v2).

-I think it's extremely-super-cool that we have the option to use either Static or Dynamic Thresholds (Machine Learning) for Metric Alerts because with more configuration choice comes greater use-cases for consumers.
+I think it's super-duper-cool that we have the option to use either Static or Dynamic Thresholds (Machine Learning) for Metric Alerts because with more configuration choice comes greater use-cases for consumers.
 And we're also less constrained when designing our Azure Monitoring Governance patterns.

 > Metric Alert with Dynamic Thresholds detection leverages advanced machine learning (ML) to learn metrics' historical behavior, identify patterns and anomalies that indicate possible service issues.
 It provides support of both a simple UI and operations at scale by allowing users to configure alert rules through the Azure Resource Manager API, in a fully automated manner.
 Once an alert rule is created, it will fire only when the monitored metric doesn’t behave as expected, based on its tailored thresholds.
 Src: Microsoft